ClickHouse/ClickHouse/benchmark/README.md

 ### Reproducibility

-Every test can be easily reproduced in nearly 20 minutes in a semi-automated way.
+You can quickly reproduce every test in as little as 20 minutes (those some systems may take several hours) in a semi-automated way.
 The test setup is documented and uses inexpensive cloud VMs.
-The test process is documented in a form of a shell script, covering the installation of every system, loading of the data, running the workload, and collecting the result numbers.
+The test process is documented in the form of a shell script, covering the installation of every system, loading of the data, running the workload, and collecting the result numbers.
 The dataset is published and made available for download in multiple formats.

 ### Compatibility

-The tables and queries are using mostly standard SQL and require minimum or no adaptation for most SQL DBMS.
+The tables and queries use mostly standard SQL and require minimum or no adaptation for most SQL DBMS.
 The dataset has been filtered to avoid difficulties with parsing and loading.

 ### Diversity